Did You Know?

 Recent Supreme Court decisions have made it clear that employers can require that employees submit employment claims to arbitration, though legal challenges to mandatory arbitration continue.
 Many employers have successfully implemented multi-step programs, which include arbitration, to resolve workplace disputes fairly and efficiently.
 These programs require the support of senior management, and must be designed to meet the employer’s objectives.
 Careful attention must be paid to applicable legal requirements as well as to how the programs are communicated to employees.
 It appears that most employers who have implemented multi-step dispute resolution programs have experienced very favorable results.

-For more information, please feel free to contact Robert M. Shea.
+For more information, please feel free to contact our Employment Law Group.